nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 142 - Introduction to Computer Architecture/Course Content/Caches.md

 	- **\#entries = cache_size / (block_size \* n)**
 	- \#index_bits = log_2(\# entries)
 	- \#tag_bits = address_size - \#index_bits - \#offset_bits

+## Handling Stores
+- Fundamentally different than loads:
+	- Are *non-blocking*, meaning we can just write to a store buffer.
+- Store miss policies:
+	- Write Allocate: brings the cache block into the cache, then use the store hit policy.
+	- Write No-Allocate: just notifies the lower levels of the cache about what was changed.
+- Store hit policies:
+	- Write Through: tell lower levels cache what was changed immediately.
+		- Uses bandwidth
+	- Write Back: mark the block as dirty as tell lower levels of cache about the change when the block is evicted.

 # Measuring Cache Performance
 - *Performance Counters* allow us to measure cache performance.